Using post it notes for reading comprehension in the elementary classroom is such a simple, yet powerful teaching strategy.

 These are just a few of the many ideas that you can use sticky notes to informally assess students’ understanding of a reading selection.

-Additionally, these informal assessment post-its can be used as exit tickets.
+Additionally, these informal assessment post-its are great as exit tickets.

 At the end of it all, students may still have questions about the learning, whether that be a specific skill, strategy, or something related to the content.